RenzoZS/CuSIR/README.md

-# CuRDES
+# CuPDES

-CuRDES is a Cuda based Reaction-Diffusion Equations Solver.
+CuPDES is a Cuda based Partial Differential Equations Solver.